|House Tarly of Horn Hill|

 Dickon has married Eleanor Mooton.

 Randyll returns to King's Landing upon receiving news of the arrest of Margaery Tyrell.
 He receives custody of her and her cousins after swearing a holy oath to return them for trial.
-As part of Lord Regent Kevan Lannister's efforts to assuage the men of the Reach, Lord Tarly is named master of laws.
+As part of Lord Regent Kevan Lannister's efforts to assuage the men of the Reach, Lord Tarly is named justiciar on the small council of King Tommen I Baratheon.

 House Tarly at the end of the third century